xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/SimplePoolAndJob/readme.md

 ``` bash
 azure batch pool create --template pool.json
 ```
-The pool will have 1 small VMs with Windows OS.
+The pool will contain a single virtual machine running Windows.

 **You are billed for your Azure Batch pools, so don't forget to delete it when you're done.**